malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 ## 3. Current Status (July 2024)

-### What is Stable
 - Core extraction, parsing, and transformation logic is robust and in sync with the test suite
-- All major test and linter issues (iteration over behaviors, error handling, boolean property handling, linter/style) have been fixed
+- All major linter and style issues are fixed (Black, Ruff, line length)
-- All core, preprocessor, parser, and main CLI/integration tests now pass (including error handling)
 - Preprocessor is robust and cross-platform, using the canonical kernel solution for .dts files
+- All core, preprocessor, parser, and main CLI/integration tests pass
+- Error handling and macro expansion are consistent and well-tested
-- Codebase is well-documented, type-hinted, and formatted (Black, Ruff)
+- Codebase is well-documented, type-hinted, and formatted

-### What Remains for Full Stability
+## 4. Remaining Work

 - **Performance tests:**
-    - Some performance/benchmark tests depend on cpp and may fail if the environment is not set up
+    - Some performance/benchmark tests depend on cpp and may require environment setup
     - Action: Set up environment or mark these as expected failures if not critical
 - **Documentation:**
-    - Update and complete documentation for preprocessor configuration, troubleshooting, and platform-specific setup
+    - Finalize and polish documentation for preprocessor configuration, troubleshooting, and platform-specific setup
-    - Action: Add/expand docs as needed

-## 4. Next Steps (Actionable)
+## 5. Next Steps

-1. **Performance test environment:**
-    - Set up or skip/mark as expected fail if not critical
+1. Set up or skip/mark as expected fail any performance/benchmark tests that depend on environment quirks
-2. **Documentation:**
-    - Finalize setup, troubleshooting, and usage docs

-## 5. Code Quality and Development Guidelines
-- Use Black and Ruff for formatting/linting (enforced)
-- Keep lines ≤ 79 characters
-- Use type hints and docstrings throughout
+2. Finalize and polish documentation (setup, troubleshooting, usage)
+3. Rerun the full test suite after any changes

+---

+**Summary:**
-- Maintain high test coverage for all new features and bug fixes
+- The codebase is stable and green for all core and integration features
-  - Document error conditions and solutions
+- Remaining work: performance test environment (optional) and documentation polish
+- The project is robust and ready for broader use

 ## 6. macOS cpp/Preprocessor Issue: Resolution